Day 0: Nome

 Olga Bay is a part of the very large Kronotskiy Reserve, which also includes the world-famous Valley of the Geysers.
 The habitat has lush Kamchatka forests coming right down to the beach.
 The area around Olga Bay is frequented by large numbers of Gray Whales that are usually quite friendly to visiting boats.
 The rising volcanoes in the background here provide a beautiful setting to explore real Kamchatka wilderness.

 This morning we make our way along the Zhupanova River by Zodiac.
 This journey allows us to explore a river habitat which is common in Kamchatka.
 Steller’s Sea Eagles are known to nest in the lower reaches of the river.

 Day 13: Petropavlovsk-Kamchatskiy

-During the night the Spirit of Enderby will enter Avacha Bay which is one of the greatest natural harbours in the world.
+During the night our expedition vessel will enter Avacha Bay which is one of the greatest natural harbours in the world.
 There will be a complimentary transfer to the airport or to a central downtown hotel.